 Historical Background of Sfumato.

 As the Italian masters imitated Masaccio’s techniques in the Quattrocento period, one of their common problems was that their figures looked hard and harsh, almost wooden.
 There was neglect of the human touch.
 But the strange thing was that it was not a lack of patience or knowledge that was responsible for the absence of the human touch.
 In the history of art, no one could be more patient in his imitation of nature than Jan Van Eyck, or no one could know more about appropriate perspective than Mantegna.
 Hence, we can imagine that despite all the grandeur and impressiveness of the representation of their art, every single artist’s figure looked like a statue rather than an actual living being.
 One of the reasons behind this could be that when an artist draws a figure line by line and detail by detail, he is just engaged in achieving utmost perfection rather than letting the figures breathe or move.
 For instance, when you look at Botticelli’s Birth of Venus, you will see that he tried to emphasize the pictures of the waving hair of Venus but with a rigid outline.
 You can clearly see the sharp contours.
-This appearance of stiffness and dryness will be avoided if the outlines aren’t quite as firmly drawn or if the form is left vague as if disappearing into shadow.
+This appearance of stiffness and dryness can be avoided if the outlines aren’t quite as firmly drawn or if the form is left vague as if disappearing into shadow.
 That is what the Italian legendary artist and genius, Leonardo taught the world of art.
 This is what we call sfumato.
 Let me explain it more to you in the next section.

 What is Sfumato?